Catholic Church in Uzbekistan: Activities

 Various religious orders such as the Franciscans and Mother Teresa's Missionaries of Charity have a presence in the country and assist in activities such as caring for the poor, prisoners, and the sick.

 There are also attempts to introduce the Catholic charity group Caritas, but has so far been unsuccessful.
 All missionary and other efforts to convert people to Catholicism from other religions are barred by Uzbek law.

+In 2020, there were 9 priests and 12 nuns serving 5 parishes.
+There are plans to open two more parishes.

 Ecumenical relations

-Muslim–Christian relations in the country are positive.
+Muslim-Christian relations in the country are positive.

 There are no official relations between the Catholic and Eastern Orthodox Churches in Uzbekistan, however, at the local level priests of the two communities are in dialogue.
 Relations between Armenian Apostolic Christians, Lutherans and local Catholic communities are positive.